onflow/hybrid-custody-scaffold/README.md

 }
 ```

+> :information_source: These contracts are not deployed to a single contract on testnet/mainnet, but are done so here
+> for the sake of simplicity.
+Refer to contract aliases for contract deployment addresses.

 ## 🏎️ Interacting with HybridCustody

 Now that the project contracts are deployed on a locally running emulator instance, we can start to interact with them.